mikeberon/e2e-rarecircles/README.md

 # registration.cy.js - cypress/e2e/registration.cy.js
 # Blocker: verification/login code since switching tabs is a limitation of cypress.
 Also, I am not comfortable logging my personal email with cypress
+# The flow is disrupted due to cypress' limitation with switching tabs.
+Refer to: https://docs.cypress.io/guides/references/trade-offs

 # Fixtures: